Philosophy

 Three different meetings.

-One disease.
+One cause.

-The resolution
+The resolution — a nervous system

 One loop.